arevolutioner/sillynium/ROADMAP.md

 ### 3.13 [sillynium.py](sillynium.py) - Determine script generation rules ###
 This could be based off the existing code in [concept/poc.py](concept/poc.py).
 Determine what script generation rules should be implemented.

+## 4.0 Future Ideas <a name="Future"></a>##
+All the current ideas for future features
+- Live code generation console
+- Convert to browser extension
+- Add support for more languages (Java)